RibbonCommunications/sbc_aws_cloudformation/supported/highavailabilityhfe/existing-stack/byol/README.md

 ## Introduction ##

-This solution uses a CloudFormation Template to launch a single Ribbon SBC VE in an Amazon Virtual Private Cloud, using BYOL (bring your own license) licensing.
+This solution uses a CloudFormation Template to launch a pair of Ribbon SBC VEs fronted by a forwarding engine VE in an Amazon Virtual Private Cloud, using BYOL (bring your own license) licensing.

 This is an existing stack template, meaning the networking infrastructure MUST be available prior to deploying.
 See the Template Parameters Section for required networking objects.
 See the production stack directory for additional deployment options.

+> **NOTE**
+> The HFE is configured using a script named "HFE.sh".
+This script is available in addition to example CloudFormation templates which support deployment of an HA SBC with HFE.
+Both "HFE.sh" and CFN files are required to deploy an SBC with High-Availability Front-End.

 For information on getting started using Ribbon SBC CFT templates on GitHub, see [(**Amazon Web Services: Solutions 101**)]( http://clouddocs.f5.com/cloud/public/v1/aws/AWS_solutions101.html).

+## Why HFE? ##

+In AWS, High Availability is provided through the use of Elastic IP (EIP).
+With EIP, when a switchover is required from an active SBC instance to a standby instance, the IP address for the active server is moved to the standby instance through a REST API call, which can result in a 15 – 20 second switchover time.
+While this solution may be acceptable for the majority of web-based applications it does not meet the requirements needed for SBCs for real-time communications.

+To accomplish switchover times closer to 2 seconds Ribbon added an HA Front-End (HFE) to our AWS architecture solution to host the Elastic IP

+The High-Availability Front-End (HFE) is a lightweight instance with minimal processes used to forward packets from Public IP addresses to private IP addresses on the SBC.
+With the HFE, the public IP and secondary IP address of the active and standby SBC instances are separated, with the public IP address anchored on the HFE.
+During a switchover from active to standby only the secondary IP address is re-anchored from the active to standby node.
+This reduces the switchover time down to approximately 2 seconds.

-## Pre-requisites for AWS CFN Install of SBC HA Instances
+## Pre-requisites for AWS CFN Install of SBC HA with HFE Instances

-Prior to initiating a CFN-based install of HA SBC instances perform the following:
+Prior to initiating a CFN-based install of an HA SBC instance with HFE perform the following:

 1. Create a VPC for use in the deployment - see [Creating VPC for SBC](https://github.com/RibbonCommunications/sbc_aws_cloudformation/blob/master/supported/pre_requisites/README.md#creating-vpc-for-sbc )